tamasgal/km3mon/README.md

 ## Setup

-1. Create a `.env` file using the `example.env` template and adjust the detector ID and the IP/port of the servers.
+1. Create a file called `.env` from the `example.env` template and adjust the detector ID and the IP/port of the servers.

 2. Next, create a `backend/supervisord.conf` from the template file